sayoojsamuel/breakingbyzantine/README.md

 ### 3. How can they cheat?
 3 generals, third general is traitor.
-The Traitor sends different plans
+* The Traitor sends different plans
-If decision is based on majority
+* If decision is based on majority
-    - (1) and (2) decide differently
+    * (1) and (2) decide differently
-    - (2) attacks and gets defeated
+    * (2) attacks and gets defeated

 ![cheat](assets/cheat.png)

 ### 4. How can we prevent cheating?
 We observed that they can only cheat if they send different message.
 This would imply that they would have to calculate two different MAC for those two messages.
-Our idea was to implement `@coins`, and `k` coins are used for generating a valid HMAC.
+Our idea was to implement a Cost Based system in which we bring in`@coins`, and `k` coins are used for generating a valid HMAC.
 A general would have only sufficient `@coins` to calculate HMAC.

-Therefor we end up preventing a traitor from sending different plan of attack, and thereby saving the Byzantine's army from horrible defeat.
+Therefore we end up preventing a traitor from sending different plans of attack, and thereby saving the Byzantine's army from horrible defeat.

+This can be extended to N-party Byzantine Distributed Consensus.